-The Company's capital requirements change depending on variables such as working capital requirements, new investment financing and dividends, among others.
-The Company manages its capital structure and makes adjustments on the basis of the prevailing economic conditions so as to mitigate the risks associated with adverse market conditions and take advantage of the opportunities there may be to improve the liquidity position.
+The Company's capital requirements change depending on variables such as work capital requirements, of new investment financing and dividends, among others.
+The Company manages its capital structure and makes adjustments on the basis of the predominant economic conditions so as to mitigate the risks associated with adverse market conditions and take advantage of the opportunities there may be to improve the liquidity position.